vcsreddy2004/AI-resume-builder/README.md

 npm (Comes with Node.js)
 ## Project Setup
-1) run the fallowing command to install dependancies.
+1) Open main directory and run the fallowing command to install dependancies.
 ```
 npm install
 ```